 Although there is not a set criterion to determine when it is time to humanly euthanize a beloved cat, there are certain factors that help in making this decision less difficult.
 Talking to your veterinarian about your cat's medical condition is often helpful, but remember he or she cannot make the decision regarding ending your cat's life.

-Assessing Your Cat's Quality of Life
+Assess Your Cat's Quality of Life

 Taking an honest look at the quality of life your cat is living is one of the most important aspects of deciding when the time has come to humanely end the suffering your cat is experiencing.
 Think about how your cat's life is affected by its condition and its overall current life experience in the following areas: